Nigeria lifts ban on airline after crash killed 159

 ABUJA (Reuters) - Nigerian airline Dana Air can fly again three months after one of its jets crashed and killed 159 people, aviation authorities said on Wednesday, even though the cause of the crash has still not been made public.

-The Dana Air flight, a McDonnell Douglas MD-83 (BA.N), collided with an apartment block in a populated Lagos suburb in June, killing everyone on board and six people on the ground.
+The Dana Air flight, a McDonnell Douglas MD-83, collided with an apartment block in a populated Lagos suburb in June, killing everyone on board and six people on the ground.

-“The federal government has lifted the suspension of the Operating Licence of Dana Airlines,” Joe Obi, spokesman for the aviation ministry said in a statement.
+“The federal government has lifted the suspension of the Operating License of Dana Airlines,” Joe Obi, spokesman for the aviation ministry said in a statement.

 “This follows government’s satisfaction with the air-worthiness of the airline after a rigorous technical, operational and financial audit.”